unageek/kigumi/docs/build-windows.md

-# Building boole on Windows
+# Building kigumi on Windows

 ## Prerequisites